NikshayChugh/PSI_Start_GW/README.md

 >[!TIP]
 >Contact the authors in case of any query. [nikshaychugh@iisc.ac.in](mailto:nikshaychugh@iisc.ac.in) or [nikshaychugh@gmail.com](mailto:nikshaychugh@gmail.com) or [karasova@mit.edu](mailto:karasova@mit.edu) or [taissiakarasova@gmail.com](mailto:taissiakarasova@gmail.com).

+>[!CAUTION]
+>In the scripts I have shared my API key and other private information.
+Please replace with your credentials while using.

 [^1]: [https://arxiv.org/abs/2506.11201](https://arxiv.org/abs/2506.11201)
 [^2]: [https://iopscience.iop.org/article/10.1088/1475-7516/2025/04/056](https://iopscience.iop.org/article/10.1088/1475-7516/2025/04/056)